-It begins on or near the boundary of your property at a stop-tap between the water board’s main supply pipe and the feed-pipe into your house.
+It begins on or near the boundary of your property at a another high point between the water board’s main supply pipe and the feed-pipe into your house.
 This feed-pipe is set 2 ft to 3 ft deep to keep it below normal ground-frost levels and generally enters the house somewhere near the kitchen sink, where there should be the first indoor stop-tap.
 From here, the pipe is known as the rising main and is taken up to the roof space or other high point of the house where it supplies a cold water storage cistern.
+Plumbing Facts.

 Pipes are taken from the bottom of this cistern to the hot water cylinder and to feed the various cold water taps and WC cisterns.
 One cold water tap, usually the one at the kitchen sink, is supplied direct from the rising main to give you pure, fresh drinking-water, and in a few parts of the country water boards allow all cold taps to be fed from the rising main.

 The storage cistern is generally made of galvanised metal, though in modern houses plastic or glass fibre cisterns are becoming more common.
 If you have to install a new cistern these are the types to go for because they will not corrode.

 If you don’t know anything on how to deal with plumbing systems, it would be better to consult a plumbing service, who have better knowledge and ask for their advice or arrange an appointment for further assistance.